anttikivi/semver/README.md

 This is my parser for version strings that adhere to [semantic versioning](https://semver.org) in Go.
 It should implement the semantic versioning spec and be simple to use.

 There are quite a few other parsers in Go; I implemented my own because I wanted to.
+Some of the existing implementations also use regular expressions to parse the version and, according to my benchmarks in this repository, this implementation without regexps is a lot faster.

 ## Install